SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     -> print(sortedNumbers)
     <- [20, 19, 12, 7]

 ..
-Called sorted() on a variable rather than a literal to work around an issue in Xcode.
-See <rdar://17540974>.

-..
-Omitted sort(foo, <) because it often causes a spurious warning in Xcode.
-See <rdar://17047529>.

-..
 Omitted curried functions and custom operators as "advanced" topics.

 Objects and Classes